SaferVPN is a speedy VPN becoming increasingly appealing to the more privacy-conscious user.

 - Torrenting only permitted on 3 servers

-On the privacy side of things, SaferVPN’s minimal logging policy goes a long way to mitigate the fact it’s based in the privacy-unfriendly US.
-Advanced features such as a VPN kill switch and DNS/IPv6 leak protection are added bonuses.
-It can be made to work at a push in China but there are more hassle-free options out there.
+On privacy, SaferVPN’s minimal logging policy goes a long way to countering the fact it’s based in the US, and advanced features like a VPN kill switch and DNS/IPv6 leak protection are added bonuses.